-Assessing the levels of financial literacy in the population is a key component of a successful national strategy for financial education, enabling policy makers to identify gaps and design appropriate responses.
+Assessing the levels of financial literacy in the population is a key component of a successful national strategy for financial literacy, enabling policy makers to identify gaps and design appropriate responses.
 International comparisons increase the value of such an assessment by enabling countries to benchmark themselves with other countries.
 Where similar patterns are identified across countries, national authorities can work together to find common methods for improving financial literacy within their respective populations.

-This paper presents the results of an OECD/INFE pilot survey on variations in financial knowledge, behaviour and attitude across 14 countries on 4 continents.
+This paper presents the results of an OECD/INFE pilot survey on variations in financial knowledge, behaviour and attitude across countries on 4 continents.
 It also explores differences in levels of financial literacy by socio-demographics within each of the countries.

 The results highlight a lack of financial knowledge amongst a sizeable proportion of the population in each of the countries surveyed.
 Furthermore, there is considerable room for improvement in terms of financial behaviour.
 Attitudes are shown to vary widely.